Healthy Minds Calderdale

 The application process is the same for all job roles - please scroll further down the page for full details of how to apply.

-Interviews will be held in the following week.
+Interviews will be held the following week

-Please scroll down the page to 'Application Process' for details of how to apply.
+Please scroll down the page to Application Process for details of how to submit an application.

 Safespace Relief Project Workers